webmandesign/demo-content/polyclinic/content/readme.md

 ## Installation process

-*These instructions are meant for manual installation only.*
+*These instructions are meant for manual installation only:*

 1. Download the `.xml` file to your computer (read below for "How to download the files?")
 2. Install the demo content XML file according to [WordPress Codex instructions](http://codex.wordpress.org/Importing_Content#WordPress) (or [watch the video](https://webdesign.tutsplus.com/courses/a-beginners-guide-to-using-wordpress/lessons/wordpress-tools) on how to import WordPress XML files)